godber/ATOM/README.rst

 ~~~~

 These are presentations that Austin has given as part of his ATOM presentations
 (Austin's Thing of the Month lightning presentations).
-These are all intended
+Many of these are
-as brief, ~15 min, lighting talks.
-Thank you.
+intended as brief, ~15 min, lighting talks.
+Feel free to reuse or provide
+feedback or pull requests.
+There are a few known bugs.

 Presentations
 =============

  * virtualenv - Python's virtualenv and virtualenvwrapper projects.
+ * aws-python-boto - Using Python's AWS library boto.
+ * python_testing - A broad overview of testing in the python world.

 License and Copyright
 =====================

 ::

-    Copyright (c) 2010 Austin Godber <godber@uberhip.com>
+    Copyright (c) 2010-2013 Austin Godber <godber@uberhip.com>

   Permission is hereby granted, free of charge, to any person obtaining a copy
   of this software and associated documentation files (the "Software"), to deal